harrysolovay/state-mint/README.md

 }

-// 'mint' takes in an object with keyed store classes... mint({ counter: Counter })
+// 'mint' takes in an object with keyed store classes mint({ counter: Counter })

-// once the store has been initialized ^, use mint again to wrap a component that uses the counter store const App = mint((props) => {
+// use 'mint' again to wrap a component that uses the 'counter' store const App = mint((props) => {

   const { $: { counter }} = props